-Scroll down to see images of the public relations occasion — and all the way down for photos of the former Double 8 headquarters and warehouse before renovation.
+Scroll down to see images of the public relations occasion and photos of the former Double 8 headquarters and warehouse before renovation.

 Unlike any co-working space in the Midwest, Refinery46 offers dedicated space — including lockers and offices — for small businesses in the home services and construction industries to run and grow their operations on both a short- and long-term basis.